kwaimind/eslint-plugin-prefix-types/README.md

 ## Usage

-Add `carglass-style` to the plugins section of your `.eslintrc` configuration file.
+Add `prefix-types` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {